nosqlgeek/rl-docker/README.md

 Some wrapper scripts in order to provision a Redis Enterprise cluster in Docker.
 The article is extending on https://hub.docker.com/r/redislabs/redis/ .

+In addtion the scripts are helping to install an DNS server.
+Redis Enterprise is supporting to connect via a fully qualified name to a database endpoint.
+This allows a transparent failover without the need to use additional discovery mechanisms (i.e. Sentinel or `CLUSTER SLOTS`).
+Further details about the DNS setup can be found here: [DNSSETUP.md](https://github.com/nosqlgeek/rl-docker/edit/view/DNSSETUP.md)

 ## How to use

 Just navigate to the project folder